 For over twenty years now, it has been Martin’s mission to help businesses, organizations and artists succeed in their marketplace by effectively presenting their message to their audience with authority.

 Martin does this by being a part of the electronic art community and utilizing the communication tools we all share in our visual and technology driven lifestyle.

 Martin has a BA in Graphic Communications and in Fine Arts.
 He co-managed two different art galleries.
 He sat on the Art Advisory Board for the Cheney-Cowles Museum (now known as MAC).
 Martin had a major art event in the Washington Shoe Building in May 2000.
 Essentially it was being born with the talent and attitude needed to be an artist.

 He grows it for charity.
 Every 2-1/2 years he cuts off 13 inches and donates it to Locks-of-Love.
 He has been doing this since 1998.
-This will be his sixth harvest.
+This will be his ninth harvest.

 What is your favorite destination vacation?

 Amsterdam, NL.
 Martin has made an annual trip every year of this millennium and intends to keep going.
 It is a beautiful city, full of exciting, friendly and diverse people.
 Best of all it is oh so European.